-The block diagrams for the LC and FC are shown in Figure 7(a).
-The LC and FC are split into 4 independent blocks corresponding to each direction (+x, -x, etc.).
-The inputs of the LCs are the direction fields for each of the 4 router links.
+The LC and FC are split into four independent blocks corresponding to each direction (+x, -x, etc.).
+The inputs of the LCs are the direction fields for each of the four router links.
 The output of the LCs indicates which direction (N=north, E=east, S=south, W=west, or B=both) the majority of the flits were traveling during the last $R_w$ cycles.
 If the traffic was roughly equal (within $\Delta$ where $\Delta$ =5% of total flit traversals in this paper) then a B is output and an equal number of links will face in each direction.
 The LC output gives a good measure on the traffic demand so that link bandwidth can be properly allocated.
 The simple algorithm to determine the majority of the +x (px) links is shown in Algorithm 1.
+We will show how to improve this algorithm using machine learning in Section 4.4.
 At the end of $R_w$ , the LCs total up the counts from their corresponding LSTs.
 Since the counters are incremented when a flit is received and decremented otherwise, a positive total would indicate the majority of the traffic is moving "West" for the set of +x links and a negative total would indicate more "East" Traffic.
 At the end, the counts in the LSTs are cleared for next $R_w$ .
 The majority output is then fed to the FCs.